 Table 24.
-All live biomass for all tree components on timberland, million oven dry tons 21 Table 25.
-All live biomass in tops and limbs for trees (>5 inches dbh) on timberland, million oven dry tons Table 26.
-All live biomass in boles (>5 inches dbh) on timberland, million oven dry tons.
-Table 27.
-All live biomass in stumps on timberland, million oven dry tons.
-Table 20.
-All live biomass in stumps on timberland, million oven dry tons.
-Table 28.
-All live biomass in saplings (1-5 inches dbh) on timberland, million oven dry tons Table 29.
+All live blomass for all tree components on timberland, million oven dry tons 21 Table 25.
+All live biomass in tops and limbs for trees (>5 inches dbh) on timberland, million oven dry tons 21 Table 26.
+All live biomass in boles (>5 inches dbh) on timberland, million oven dry tons 21 Table 27.
+All live biomass in stumps on timberland, million oven dry tons 22 Table 28.
+All live biomass in saplings (1-5 inches dbh) on timberland, million oven dry tons 22 Table 29.
 Michigan pulpwood production, 1997-2007, all counties, in thousand cords 23 Table 30.
 Annual pulpwood production in thousand cords for counties in the Kinross supply region, by species group, 1997 to 2007 25 Table 31.
-Average annual pulpwood production 2003-2007, in thousand cords by species group for counties in the Kinross supply region 27 Table 32.
+Average annual pulpwood production 2003-2007, in thousand cords by species group for counties in the Kinross supply region.
+27 Table 32.
 Average annual harvest removals of growing stock from all sources on timberland in millions of cubic feet, 2003-2008.
 29 Table 33.
-Annual harvest removals of growing stock from all sources on timberland in thousands of green 00 tons, 2003-2008.
+Annual harvest removals of growing stock from all sources on timberland in thousands of green tons, 2003-2008.
 29 Table 34.
 Annual harvest removals of growing stock from all sources on timberland in thousands of oven- dry tons, 2003-2008.
-20 Table 35.
+30 Table 35.
 Mill closures in and near the Kinross supply region, 2000-2010 Table 36.
-New or proposed wood using facilities in and near the Kinross supply region.
-Table 37.
-Pellet fuel manufacturers in Michigan Table 39.
-Timberland area Table 38.
-Timberland area, by zone and owner.
-Table 30.
-Forest land area, by zone and owner.
-Table 39.
+New or proposed wood using facilities in and near the Kinross supply region Table 37.
+Pellet fuel manufacturers in Michigan Table 38.
+Timberland area, by zone and owner Table 39.
 Forest land area by major owner class in the Upper Peninsula, in acres Table 40.
-Over a major dependence of the second Table 40.
 Commercial forest land area and parcels by zone.
-41 Table 41.
-Area of forest landholdings in Michigan by size of holdings and private land ownership category, 40 circa 2006 Table 42.
+Table 41.
+Area of forest landholdings in Michigan by size of holdings and private land ownership category, circa 2006.
+Table 42.
 Number of owners by size of holdings and private land ownership category, circa 2006 Table 43.
 Primary "limiting factors" associated with Michigan state forests for 2002-2006 Years of Entry 45 Table 44.
-Current acres and "most likely" percentage in the year 2020 acres of land available and not 47 available for harvest in Michigan by FIA survey unit and owner group ^a Table 45.
-Summary of timberland area by physiographic class.
-Table 46.
+Current acres and "most likely" percentage in the year 2020 acres of land available and not available for harvest in Michigan by FIA survey unit and owner group ^a 47 Table 45.
+Summary of timberland area by physiographic class Table 46.
 Timberland area by zone and road distance Table 47.
-Timberland area by zone and stocking percent.
-50 Table 48.
-Timberland area, in thousands of acres, by age class for aspen and pine forest types, and by zone - Table 49.
-Timberland area, in thousands of acres, by zone, physiographic type and distance from roads 52 Table 50.
-Growing stock volume, in millions of cubic feet, by zone, physiographic type and distance from roads 53
+Timberland area by zone and road distance Table 48.
+Timberland area, in thousands of acres, by age class for aspen and pine forest types, and by 50 ZONe 51 Table 49.
+Timberland area, in thousands of acres, by zone, physiographic type and distance from roads Table 50.
+Growing stock volume, in millions of cubic feet, by zone, physiographic type and distance from 02 roads 53 List of Figures Figure 1.
+Supply zones surrounding Kinross, Michigan 6 Figure 2.
+Approximate location of forest inventory plots used for analysis, by supply zone Figure 3.
+Percentage of timberland by peninsula and zone Figure 4.
+Percentage of growing stock volume by peninsula and zone Figure 5.
+Percentage of total woody biomass (including bark) by component for hardwoods Figure 6.
+Percentage of total woody biomass (including bark) by component for softwoods Figure 7.
+Pulpwood production in Michigan, in thousands of cords, 1997 to 2007 Figure 8.
+Hardwood pulpwood production for counties in the Kinross supply region, 1997 to 2007 Figure 9.
+Softwood pulpwood production for counties in the Kinross supply region, 1997 to 2007